valancej/CIS-Docker/README.md

 ## 5 Container Runtime

-Although Anchore focus in mainly pre-runtime, there are countermeasures that can be taken during the build stage prior to instatiation to help mitigate container runtime threats.
+Although Anchore focuses in mainly pre-runtime, there are countermeasures that can be taken during the build stage prior to instatiation to help mitigate container runtime threats.

 ### 5.6 Do not run ssh within containers (Scored)